pmohan2/Employee_DB_SQL/README.md

 ### Problem 6

-List pairs of employee (e1 , e2 ) which satisfies ALL following conditions:
+List pairs of employee (e1 , e2) which satisfies ALL following conditions:

-1. Both e1 and e2 ’s current deparmnet number is d001.
+1. Both e1 and e2’s current deparmnet number is d001.
 2. The year of birthdate for e1 and e2 is 1955.
 3. The e1’s employee number is less than e2.